-This seems to happen when management realizes it will take longer to test something than they initially planned and/or some client demands a product sooner.
 The most recent occurrence came when management didn’t communicate the expected release date and freaked at the estimated test duration.
-My response was you can have the product whenever you want but let me tell you what won’t be tested.
-This elicited the response “no we don’t want to not test it, how about we… throw someone else in to help QA it faster.”
-Clearly someone hasn’t heard of Brook’s law.
+My response was "you can have the product whenever you want but let me tell you what won’t be tested".
+This elicited the response “no we don’t want to not test it, how about we… throw someone else in to help QA it faster?”

-Brook’s Law is a term coined by Fred Brooks in his book The Mythical Man-Month which states “adding manpower to a late software project makes it later”.
-It also appears the person saying this doesn’t understand what Quality Assurance (or QA) means.
+Fred Brooks coined the term in his book The Mythical Man-Month which states “adding manpower to a late software project makes it later”.

-If the role of software testing is to help the team understand vital information about the product and you bring in someone who doesn’t understand how this is accomplished, the value both will be providing is diminished.
+When you bring in someone new who doesn’t understand how the application or project works, the value both will be providing is diminished.
 You slow down the primary tester as they coordinate with the person being brought in as work is divided up based on skill and comfort level.
 Configurations of different machines, problems local to the users and a whole host of other problems can crop up as well.
-In other words it takes time for people to become productive on a project.
+It takes time for people to become productive on a project.

 Anyone who does time-based work (has a deliverable) can tell you it’s helpful to know when you need to be done.
 Crazy, right?
 Testing a product is a never ending journey but specific periods of testing can end, for example when the product is needed in the field.
 There will always be more testing to do but you don’t always have time nor is it always a good use of resources.
 Dates can help.
 If this statement comes up often either Management or the Team has problems communicating with each other about when things need to be done.
 Setting dates isn’t a sure fire method since dates can change but so can the decision on what needs to still be tested and what’s acceptable risk for the field.